PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## History
 - This fortress has served as the largest collection of religious histories the CotSF controls.
 The lighthouse is were their most prestigious scholars and researchers conducted their work, surrounded by books and scrolls.
 - Since the Last War, the Lighthouse has also served as a FOB, allowing for early notification of possible invasion from the west into Thrane.
--
+- Ancient texts and recent research can both be found here, though most of it was destroyed in the recent attack.
 ## Hooks
+- X
+## Secrets
  - Knowing that this was the closest safe house Baelen and his guards could be heading to, they attacked, destroying parts of the fortress.
 - The LoD agents attacked the castle shortly after Baelen and his guards arrived.
 All of the knights perished, Baelen and the Priest being the only two that escaped, via a teleportation circle to Sharn, which was cut off from the other side once they used it.
-## Secrets
-- Hidden things about this place the PCs could discover

 ## Other notes
 - Miscellaneous details